phklive/miden-order-book/README.md

 The Miden Order Book CLI currently supports the following commands:

+- `init`: Initialize or reset the order book environment.
 - `sync`: Synchronize the local state with the Miden rollup.
 - `setup`: Deploy 50 swap notes to the Miden rollup.